MaimunaSun/my-vue-app/README.md

 # my-vue-app
-This project designs and develops a memory game using vu.js javascript framework.
-Users are first directed to StartPage when aplication is first loaded.
-The user is than promted to start game where they are made to ente they p,ayer names through a modal popup.
-Once names are submited they arevdirected to Welcomepage where they visulize they player names and player avatar.
-They can they press play game if they are eady to play game which than directs them to Game Board page where they can play the game.
+This project is a memory game built using the Vue.js JavaScript framework.
+When the application loads, users are taken to the Start Page.
+From there, they are prompted to start the game by entering their player names via a modal popup.
+After submitting their names, users are directed to the Welcome Page, where they can view their player names and avatars.
+When ready, they can click "Play Game" to proceed to the Game Board page and begin playing.
 ## Project setup
 ```
 npm install